FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 For remote sessions, a unique SquadCast link will be included in the calendar invite.

+Here's an example of a SquadCast link so you can play around with it: https://squadcast.page.link/bMoi

 For in-person sessions, arrival instructions will be included instead.

 ## 5. Send me the SVG file of your avatar created from the generator 🖼️